 The most common reason for retiring is turning a certain age.
 For instance, slightly over 18% of Americans leave the workforce at age 62.
 Interestingly, this coincides with Social Security eligibility.

 A second milestone would appear to be achieving financial independence.
-It’s also one of the best reasons you should retire.
+It’s also one of the best reasons why you should retire.
 This will vary for each person, yet the question is “how much is enough”?

-That largely depends upon the lifestyle you desire.
-Unless you love your job, you’re probably already evaluating the trade-off between working a few more years and all the things you could be doing.
+It largely depends on the lifestyle you want and desire.
+Unless you love your job, you’re probably already evaluating the trade-off between working a few more years and living the life you always wanted.
+If an inheritance were to come your way, this might further clarify your finances.

-An interesting comment from a retiree in a forum, he calculated an extra year of work didn’t make much difference in his retirement income.
+An interesting comment from a retiree in one forum, he calculated an extra year of work didn’t make much difference in his retirement income.
 He referred to it as a measly twenty bucks a month which helped him realize it wasn’t worth it to him.

 3. You're Debt-Free

-Congratulations on becoming debt-free!
 Your home is paid off, no more car payments and you’re financially prepared.
 Why put in more years of work?
-For many folks, this is about crossing the finish line.
+For many folks, this is about beginning the next phase of life.

 Some may have downsized or plan on relocating to an area with a lower cost of living.
 Somewhere warmer or closer to where they want to be.
+It could affect your quality of life.

 4. Slow Down and Enjoy Life

-One of the best motives for retiring is the almost a universal desire is to slow down and enjoy life more.
-After four decades (or more) of busy work lives, the chance to finally slow down is very appealing.
+One of the best motives for retiring is the almost universal desire to slow down and enjoy life.
+After decades of hectic work lives, the chance to finally take it easy can be very appealing.
+No more alarm clocks and all the freedom to do what you want.

 5. Time with Family and Friends

-Sticking it out for another year or two may not be as important anymore.
+Unfortunately, as we age if we postpone too long it could be too late.
+Losing a loved one gives a whole different perspective and sticking it out for another year or two may not be as important anymore.

 6. Travel

+Travel is on a lot of people’s bucket list.
 According to the Transamerica Retirement Survey, 67% of American workers plan on traveling after leaving work.
 Further to this, Investopedia found the average retiree spent $11,077 a year on travel.

 7. Starting a New Career

 Out with the old and in with the new!
-Retirement is a crossroads and might be the opportunity to begin something you’re passionate about.
+Retirement is a crossroads and it gives you the opportunity to pursue your true passions.

 Perhaps getting involved with a non-profit and volunteering your time to a worthy cause.
 Or, maybe becoming an entrepreneur and starting your own business.
-With all of our years of experience and business contacts, we’re poised for much greater chances of success.
+With all the years of experience and business contacts, we’re poised for much greater chances of success.

 A study by the Kauffman Foundation, reveals over a quarter (25.8%) of all new businesses were started by those between the ages of 55 to 64.
+See our article, Unretirement: 9 Best Reasons to Work After Retiring, for some suggestions.

 8. Your Spouse / Partner Has Retired

+If the job isn’t something enjoyable, this situation could make them seriously consider retiring.
 Why Should Spouses Retire Together sheds more insight into this topic.

 9. Affordable Health Insurance